-As of March 31, 2014, we had outstanding warrants to purchase approximately 14.5 million shares of our common stock at various prices, exercisable on different dates into 2019.
-Of these warrants, warrants to purchase 7 million shares were issued to Deerfield in connection with the Deerfield Loan at an exercise price of \$2.81 per share.
+As of March 31, 2015, we had outstanding warrants to purchase approximately 14.6 million shares of our common stock at various prices, exercisable on different dates into 2024.
+This includes warrants to purchase 7 million shares that were issued to Deerfield in connection with the Deerfield Loan at an exercise price of \$2.81 per share (Deerfield Warrants).
 The Deerfield Warrants may be exercised for cash or on a cashless basis.
 In lieu of paying cash upon exercise, the holders also may elect to reduce the principal amount of the Deerfield Loan in an amount sufficient to satisfy the exercise price of the Deerfield Warrants.
-In addition to the Deerfield Warrants, we have outstanding five-year warrants issued in February 2011 to purchase approximately 4.6 million shares of common stock that contain anti-dilution provisions that adjust the exercise price if we issue any common stock, securities convertible into common stock, or other securities (subject to certain exceptions) at a value below the then-existing exercise price of the warrants.
-These warrants currently have an exercise price of \$1.50 per share.
-Although we believe that, in the future, we will secure additional capital from the exercise of at least a portion of our outstanding warrants, there can be no assurance that the market price of our common stock will equal or exceed price levels that would make exercise of outstanding warrants likely, that holders of the Deerfield Warrants would choose to exercise their warrants for cash, or that holders of any of our outstanding warrants would choose to exercise any or all of their warrants prior to the applicable warrant expiration dates.
-Moreover, if our outstanding warrants are exercised, such exercises likely will be at a discount to the then-market value of our common stock and have a dilutive effect on the value of our shares of common stock at the time of exercise.
+In addition to the Deerfield Warrants, we have outstanding warrants issued in February 2011 to purchase approximately 4.6 million shares of common stock that expire in February 2016 and contain anti-dilution provisions that adjust the exercise price if we issue any common stock, securities convertible into common stock, or other securities (subject to certain exceptions) at a value below the then-existing exercise price of the warrants.
+These warrants (February 2016) and if the holders determine in their discretion to exercise these warrants (and we have an effective registration statement covering the warrant shares to be issued upon exercise of the warrants), we potentially could receive up to approximately \$6.8 million.
+There can be no assurance that the price of our common stock will achieve the needed level, that holders of the Deerfield Warrants would choose to exercise their warrants for cash, or that holders of any of our outstanding warrants would choose to exercise any or all of their warrants prior to the applicable warrant expiration dates.
+Moreover, if our outstanding warrants are exercises likely will be at a discount to the then-market value of our common stock and have a dilutive effect on the value of our shares of common stock at the time of exercise.